Reymor/StopWatch/README.md

 ![Screenshot](img/themes.png)

+# Operating platform
+Windows Only

 # Installation
-:arrow_down:[Download](https://github.com/Reymor/StopWatch/releases) the .bat file and double click on it to run(Windows only).
+:arrow_down:[Download](https://github.com/Reymor/StopWatch/releases) the .bat file and double click on it to run.